Danba, Sichuan Province, China

 When I rolled out of Xiangcheng, the snow gods struck.
 Rather than push on to the 4,870-meter pass—the highest of this trip—I camped in trees beside a pretty stream.
 The next morning I rolled up the frozen tent, freezing my fingers in the process.
 The sun came out and it was surprisingly easy to finish off the pass and descend into the little village of Sangdui.

-One last view up the valley above Xiangcheng; I'm heading east (to the right) up what will be the highest pass of the trip.
+One last view up the valley above Xiangcheng; I'm heading east (to the right) up

-Made it!
+it!
 We're at 4,870 meters (15,978 feet).

 The road descends to Sangdui, just around the corner in the distance.